srn-g/RenamingObfuscation/README.md

 ## Information

-This library can be used to rename strings of .NET assemblies.
+This library can be used to rename obfuscation of .NET assemblies.

 ## Usage
 Just download it and use in your .net applications.